maurosc3ner/dhs_hiv_twostagesampling/README.md

 ## Motivation

-This repo is intended to illustrate the analysis of complex survey data in R. My motivations comes to the several challenges i faced in the past with this kind of data:
+This repo is intended to illustrate the analysis of complex survey data in R. My motivation comes to the several challenges i faced in the past with this kind of data:

 - Lack of documentation
 - Information fragmented in forums (dhsforum, stackstats)